-On behalf of each full-time employee, Oklahoma County contributes an amount equal to 12% of the employee's monthly compensation to his or her 401(A).
+County contributes funds an amount equal to 12% of the employee's monthly compensation to his or her 401(A) for each full time employee into the "Employee Retirement System of Oklahoma County, Oklahoma.".
 Employees will become vested and have nonforfeitable rights in their 401(A) accounts upon completion of five (5) years of credited service.

-Participants shall be entitled to receive the amount of their account, subject to vesting restrictions, when their age plus years of service at least totals sixty (60), or if a participant's employment is terminated at an earlier age as the result of a Total and Permanent Disability.
+~~For employees hired on or before December 31, 2004, participants shall be entitled to receive the amount of their account, subject to vesting restrictions, when their age plus years of service at least totals sixty (60), or if a participant's employment is terminated at an earlier age as the result of a Total and Permanent Disability.~~